photogabble/website/uses.md

   * Redis
 * Netlify

-For work, in addition to the above (excluding the hosting) I use:
+For work, in addition to the above (excluding the hosting providers) I use:
 * AWS
   * SQS
   * API Gateway